 The Next 10 Plan is based on ten deliverables intended to provide guidance on program and project delivery during the ten-year period.
 With two years of the ten-year plan complete, progress on the ten deliverables and accomplishments to date is provided.
-Significant progress has been made, with projects completing construction, projects in and advancing towards construction, a swell as regular funding allocations to local jurisdictions through programs.
+Significant progress has been made, with projects completing construction, projects in and advancing towards construction, as well as regular funding allocations to local jurisdictions through local programs.

-1. Deliver \$3.5 billion of freeway improvements approved through construction (Projects A-M).
+1. Deliver \$3.51 billion of freeway improvements approved through construction (Projects A-M).

-The M2 freeway program currently consists of 27 projects or project segments.
-At the point of Next 10 adoption in November 2016, nine projects were completed, and another nine were designated to be complete within the Next 10 time-frame.
-Together, the segments designated for completion by 2026 make up a \$3.1 billion delivery promise.
-Since Next 10 adoption, three segments of the Interstate 5 (I-5) between Avenida Pico and San Juan Creek Road, opened to traffic in March 2018, adding six miles of carpool lanes.
-The remaining six segments are in design or construction.
-Funded with 91 Express Lanes excess revenues, a tenth project, the SR-91 between SR-57 to SR-55 (Project I) was designated a priority project and is now part of Deliverable 1 (planned to be complete by 2029).
+At the point of Next 10 adoption in November 2016 the M2 freeway program consisted of 27 projects or project segments, nine projects were completed, and another nine were designated to be complete within the Next 10 timeframe.
+Together, the segments designated for completion by 2026 made up a \$3.1 billion delivery promise.
+Funded with 91 Express Lanes excess revenues, a tenth project (broken into three segments this quarter), the SR-91 between SR-57 to SR-55 (Project I) was designated a priority project and is now part of Deliverable 1 (planned to be complete by 2029).
 With this project, OCTA will deliver \$3.5 billion of freeway improvements approved through construction.
+The I-5 between I-405 and SR-55 (Project B) was also broken into two segments this quarter, bringing the total number of projects or project segments to 30.
+While the total number of segments increased from 27 to 30, the project delivery commitment remains the same.
+To date, three segments of the Interstate 5 (I-5) between Avenida Pico and San Juan Creek Road, opened to traffic in March 2018, adding six miles of carpool lanes.
+The remaining eight segments are in design or construction.
 For more details, see pages iii-iv (Project Schedules) and the project updates contained in the following pages.

-2. Invest approximately \$715 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).
+2. Invest approximately \$7151 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).

-The final eight remaining project segments (of the 27 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
-Currently, two of the eight (Projects L and M) are environmentally cleared and shelf ready.
+The final nine remaining project segments (of the 30 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
+Currently, three of the nine (Projects G, L and M) are environmentally cleared and shelf ready.
 In all, during the Next 10 time-period, approximately \$4.3 billion in freeway improvements promised to the voters in M2 will be completed or underway by 2026.
 Using the guiding principles adopted by the Board, Deliverable 2 includes approximately \$715 million in funding to move another project (or projects) directly into design and construction if assumptions on revenues and costs hold.
 For more details, see pages iii-iv (Project Schedules) and the project updates contained in the following pages.

-&lt;sup>1 Because Project I is now included with Deliverable 1, the original Deliverable 1 investment increased to \$3.5 billion, and the original Deliverable 2 investment of \$1.2 billion has been reduced to \$715 million.
+1Because Project I is now included with Deliverable 1, the original Deliverable 1 investment increased to \$3.5 billion, and the original Deliverable 2 investment of \$1.2 billion has been reduced to \$715 million.
 The overall freeway deliverable commitment remains the same at \$4.3 billion.

-3. Allocate \$1 billion, with \$400 million in competitive funding to local jurisdictions to expand road-way capacity and synchronize signals (Project O and P) and \$600 million in flexible funding to local jurisdictions to help maintain aging streets or for use on other transportation needs, as appropriate (Project Q).
+3. Allocate \$1 billion, with \$400 million in competitive funding to local jurisdictions to expand roadway capacity and synchronize signals (Project O and P) and \$600 million in flexible funding to local jurisdictions to help maintain aging streets or for use on other transportation needs, as appropriate (Project Q).